-Enrollment of First Patient in Phase 1/2 Clinical Trial for EPI-506
+Progress in the Conduct of the Phase 1/2 Clinical Trial for EPI-506

 In November 2015, the Company opened its first clinical trial sites and enrolled the first patient in the Phase 1/2 clinical study of EPI-506.
-In its Phase 1/2 clinical trial, ESSA intends to demonstrate the safety, tolerability, maximum tolerated-dose, pharmacokinetics, and efficacy of EPI-506 in metastatic CRPC patients who have failed abiraterone or enzalutamide therapy, or both.
-The clinical trial continues to enroll patients in both the United States and Canada.
-EPI-506 has been well tolerated in the clinical trial with a favorable safety profile to date.
-Patients are currently being enrolled in two parallel cohorts, one receiving two doses per day and the other cohort receiving one dose per day.
+The goal of the Phase 1/2 clinical trial was to demonstrate the safety, tolerability, maximum tolerated-dose, pharmacokinetics, and efficacy of EPI-506 in metastatic CRPC patients who have failed abiraterone or enzalutamide therapy, or both.
+A summary of the status of the clinical trial was presented in a poster session at the June 2017 ASCO Annual Meeting.
+Clinical data was available for patients who had been treated with doses as high as 2,400 mg daily.
+The drug was generally well-tolerated, with the major side effects of a gastrointestinal nature.
+The 2,400 mg dose level was associated with AUCs at the lower end of the target efficacy zone as calculated from the preclinical animal models.
+Minor PSA declines of short duration were observed.
+The clinical trial continues to enroll patients in both the United States and Canada, towards its goal of greater exposure with acceptable tolerability.
+Patients have most recently been enrolled in two parallel cohorts, each receiving 3,600 mg per day administered as a single dose or split into two doses over the day.

-As part of the clinical study, ESSA will collect molecular biomarker information which may provide useful context in understanding patient outcomes.
+As part of the clinical study, ESSA has been collecting molecular biomarker information which may provide useful context in understanding patient outcomes.
 Androgen receptor splice variant V7 data will be included in such information.